 Additionally, opportunities for application and practice can be provided in experience based approaches where participants work to apply the concepts and skills directly to real business issues, while colleagues and facilitators provide feedback based on behaviors they observed during their work together.

 High-potential employees embody passion and are characterized by a quick movement through various roles in a company, a carefully monitored career path, and an elite, but usually secretive, status.
-As the future leaders of their organizations, high-potentials slide into new positions, receive special coaching and mentoring, and are expected to deliver superior performances.
+As the future leaders of their organisations, high-potentials slide into new positions, receive special coaching and mentoring, and are expected to deliver superior performances.

-If you're not sure how to begin building your talent pipeline, we have a listing of recommended proven tools and assessments that can help you accurately identify leaders, top performers, and loyal staffers — and establish developmental opportunities that will drive benefits for the individual and for your organization.
+If you’re not sure how to begin building your talent pipeline, we have a listing of recommended proven tools and assessments that can help you accurately identify leaders, top performers, and loyal staffers — and establish developmental opportunities that will drive benefits for the individual and for your organisation.

-For further details, please visit: www.cee-global.com/90/assessments.
+For further details, please visit our Executive Assessments section.

 A company’s leadership pipeline is expected to deliver its “next generation” of ready-now leaders.
 The payoff is a supply of leadership talent that simultaneously achieves targets, bolsters and protects ethical reputation, and navigates transformational change in pursuit of a bright competitive future.
 Unfortunately, some Boards and CEOs neglect their talent management accountability – consequently, their pipelines run dry.
 When this occurs, the downward spiral of competitive capability becomes discernable, the edge is lost, and the “magic” disappears.
 The competition begins to outwit, outflank and outperform these companies.